estuaryoss/estuary-agent-java/README.md

 ## Authentication

+### Method 1 - Spring security

 - HTTP_AUTH_USER
 - HTTP_AUTH_PASSWORD

 These env vars will be matched against basic authentication from your HttpClient.
-After the authentication the user can get a cookie to communicate further with the agent.
+After user auth, set the received cookie (JSESSIONID) to communicate further with the agent.
+The same settings can be set through application properties: **app.user** & **app.password**.
+The env vars precedence is higher than the one set through the application properties.

+### Method 2 - Token auth - No spring-security

+- HTTP_AUTH_TOKEN -> This env var sets the auth token for the service.
+Will be matched with the header 'Token'
+  Note: The profile to be used is 'test'.

 ## Command timeout